-On recommendation of Nomination & Remuneration Committee, the Board has proposed the appointment of Ms. Rinku Saini (DIN: 11059678) as the Non-Executive Independent Director of the Company at the meeting held on 2nd September, 2025 for a period of five consecutive years w.e.f.
-2nd September, 2025.
+Item No. 6:

-The Company has received a notice in writing from a member under Section 160 of the Act proposing the candidature for appointment of Ms. Rinku Saini (DIN: 11059678), for the office of Non-Executive Independent Director of the Company.
+Pursuant to the provisions of the Companies Act, 2013 read with the Companies (Appointment and Qualification of Directors) Rules 2014 and other applicable provisions (including any modification or enactment thereof), if any, of the Companies Act 2013 read with the Articles of Association of the Company, Ms. Ritu Agarwal (DIN: 08143534) was appointed as the Non-Executive Independent Director of the Company w.e.f.
+09.11.2020 for a period of five consecutive years and her tenure is expiring at the ensuing Annual General Meeting.

-The terms and conditions of appointment of Ms. Rinku Saini (DIN: 11059678), shall be open for inspection by the Members at the Registered Office of the Company during normal business hours on any working day, excluding Saturday.
+The Company has received a notice in writing from a member under Section 160 of the Act proposing the candidature for re-appointment of Ms. Ritu Agarwal (DIN: 08143534), for the office of Director of the Company.
+The matter regarding re-appointment of Ms. Ritu Agarwal (DIN: 08143534), as Non-Executive Independent Director was placed before the Nomination & Remuneration Committee, which recommends her appointment as Non-Executive Independent Director for a second term of five consecutive years from the conclusion of this AGM till the conclusion of 46th AGM.
+The terms and conditions of appointment of Ms. Ritu Agarwal (DIN: 08143534), shall be open for inspection by the Members at the Registered Office of the Company during normal business hours on any working day, excluding Saturday.